llamaworkspace/llamaworkspace/README.md

 **Privacy:** By using OpenAI API, your data is not used for model training purposes.

-**Coming soon: Support for multiple LLMs** We are in the process of adding support for a variety of large language models (LLMs), including Claude, Llama, and others hosted on platforms like Amazon Bedrock and Replicate.
+**Support for multiple LLMs** We are in the process of adding support for a variety of large language models (LLMs), including Claude, Llama, and others hosted on platforms like Amazon Bedrock and Replicate.